0yech/42_piscine_kickstart/README.md

 1) Copy the vogsphere link.
 In your terminal, type ```git clone vogsphere_link_goes_here wanted_name```.
 (Ex : ```git clone git@vogsphere.42lausanne.ch:vogsphere/XXX Shell00```) This will make a repository with only git initiated within it, containing the information it needs to upload the project to the intra.
 2) Copy your work into the folder/repository.
 Make sure the folders and files match up to what the subject PDFs demand.
-3) use the command ```git add .``` This will add everything in the current folder in a queue.
+3) Use the command ```git add .``` This will add everything in the current folder in a queue.
-4) use the command ```git status``` This command you should use at pretty much every step to make sure everything is working right.
+4) Use the command ```git status``` This command you should use at pretty much every step to make sure everything is working right.
 At this point it should list all of the files you've added to your queue.
-5) use the command ```git commit``` This will open your prefered text editor.
+5) Use the command ```git commit``` This will open your preferred text editor.
 Add in a description of what you've added.
 Save and leave the editor.
 Right now you have a commit, this commit has a description, and the files you added to your queue.
 Git keeps track of all commits, so it's important to name them well in case you want to go back to an older one.
-6) use the command ```git status``` once again to make sure everything seems fine and is ready to be "pushed".
+6) Use the command ```git status``` once again to make sure everything seems fine and is ready to be "pushed".
 If everything looks good, you can use ```git push``` to finish uploading your work.

 Once you've pushed your project, you can ```git clone``` the vogsphere repository again, give it another name or anything.
 You should now see that the clone you just made holds your files.
 You can do this to make sure your folders and files are right and properly available for the intra.
 Once you're sure everything is in order, you can set your project as finished.